htgan-ai/ARTEK/README.md

 ### Coming Soon
-We are preparing additional datasets and modules, which will be released in future updates.
+The key code and a demo dataset have been released.
+Due to cultural heritage protection policies, some parts of the dataset cannot be shared immediately.
+Certain datasets and implementation details are under preparation and will be made available in upcoming updates.